Arithmetic of the moduli of semistable elliptic surfaces: Semistable elliptic fibrations over

 \item $I_1$ : irreducible rational with one node (fishtail singular fiber),

 \item $I_{k \ge 2}$ : $k$--cycle of $(-2)$-curves ~ (necklace singular fiber).

 \end{enumerate}

-\begin{defn} A nonsingular semistable elliptic surface $X$ is a nonsingular surface equipped with a relatively minimal, semistable elliptic fibration $f : X \to \Pb^1$ that comes with a distinguished section $s: \Pb^1 \hookrightarrow X$ such that the image of $s$ does not intersect nodal singular points of each fiber. \end{defn}
+\begin{defn} A nonsingular semistable elliptic surface $X$ is a nonsingular surface equipped with a relatively minimal, semistable elliptic fibration $f : X \to \Pb^1$ that comes with a distinguished section $s: \Pb^1 \hookrightarrow X$ such that the image of $s$ does not intersect nodal singular points of each fiber.
+We assume that $X$ is not isotrivial, i.e. the trivial elliptic fiber bundles over $\Pb^{1}$ with no singular fibers. \end{defn}